IMAGINARY/Arnold5to15/README.md

 ### Improving existing translations

 You found a typo?
-You think, the translation of one of Arnolds problems is wrong or you can improve it?
+You think, the translation of one of Arnold's problems is wrong or you can improve it?
 You want to rebuild one (or all) of the graphics in LaTeX (e.g. TikZ)?
 [Report the issue on GitHub](https://github.com/IMAGINARY/Arnold5to15/issues/new) or [contact us directly](http://http//www.imaginary.org/contact).

 ### Using git and GitHub